Velfi/chatbot/README.md

 # Chatbot

-A personal chatbot built on top of OpenAI's GPT-3 API.
+A terminal-based client for talking to OpenAI's GPT models.

 ## Getting Started